 (I found this) 'Restored' trunk!
 With that being said, we buy a trunk, put 20 - 30 hours of work, buy parts and materials as needed, and supplies to finish the trunk, and then sell it.
 Our average price for a trunk currently ranges from $350 to $600 including shipping.
 Shipping usually costs us an minimum of $100.00 including the box and packing materials.
 Now you can see that we buy trunks in the $20 - $100 range depending on what the trunks is.

 If you are selling an antique trunk, it is like they say, 'condition is everything'.
 We have a Trunk Valuation page that will help give you some guidelines in trying to value your trunk.
-I also recommend to look in antique stores, websites, and yes, even ebay for some price ideas, but remember to evenly compare what you have to what you are looking at.

 Also, remember that what they actually sell for is what you need to know, not what they are asking for it, as they can ask whatever they want, but that does not mean it is worth that much.
 Most of all, be realistic.
 We do not do official appraisals, but we do recommend Brettuns or The Trunk Shop who will do this for a fee.for more info search for"Value of an Antique Steamer Trunk "good luck.

 I seldom get more than $25 for a steamer trunk at one of my auctions.

 We've sold a few nice vintage steamer trunks,and unless you know exactly how the person buying it is going to want it refinished, the best way to sell it is pretty much "as is".
 Depending on condition and age, they can go from $20 to $100 in "as is" condition.
 If you are going to advertise it somewhere like eBay or ETSY, you'll need to consider the cost of shipping.
 That can be a lot more than the trunk's initial cost.